What Exactly is Sarcoidosis: Symptoms and Treatment

 Treatment for sarcoidosis can range from a watchful waiting approach to medications like corticosteroids and immunosuppressants.
 Some may require long-term management, while others might find their symptoms resolved without intensive treatment.
 The key is to work closely with healthcare providers to create a personalized management plan and keep up with regular check-ups to ensure the best possible outcomes.

-Using cough syrups, nebulizers and tablets blindly can delay the diagnosis leading to the progression of sarcoidosis.
-Consult a good pulmonologist to Get it evaluated
+Using cough syrups, nebulizers and tablets blindly can delay the diagnosis leading to the progression of the disease.
+Consult a good pulmonologist to get it evaluated.

 1. What are the common sarcoidosis symptoms?